techknight/llm-scripts/README.md

 # llm-scripts
-Various utility scripts that I've generated using ChatGPT or another LLM
+Various utility scripts that I've generated using tools like ChatGPT.